-9.2 BUSINESS CHARGECARDS
+9.2 Business Charge cards

-Business Charge cards are held by named cardholders in each academy.
+Business Charge cards are held by named cardholders in each school.
 Each cardholder is personally responsible for the safe custody of their card.
 The card should be held securely at all times and any loss of cards should be reported immediately.
-Both the cardholder and the cost centre manager are jointly liable for the integrity of all transactions and proper and controlled use of the procurement card.
-All receipts must be produced and reconciled monthly to the monthly statement by the Finance Officer and reviewed and signed off by the Head Teacher or other relevant individual.
-Each use of the charge card must be against an already raised and approved order.
+Both the cardholder and the budget manager are jointly liable for the integrity of all transactions and proper and controlled use of the procurement card.
+All receipts must be produced and reconciled monthly to the monthly statement by the designated finance staff member and reviewed and signed off by the Head Teacher or other relevant individual.